Thomas Beeching: Cricket

 Beeching had captained the cricket team whilst at Sandhurst.
 He scored a century against Royal Military Academy, Woolwich at Lord's and on the strength of this performance and his reputation from school cricket, was selected for Kent County Cricket Club in 1920.
-He played in eight first-class matches during 1920 and two in 1921 as a lower-order batsman, as well as making a singe Second XI appearance for Kent in 1923.
+He played in eight first-class matches during 1920 and two in 1921 as a lower-order batsman, as well as making a single Second XI appearance for Kent in 1923.
 He played club cricket for amateur sides such as Band of Brothers, Free Foresters and I Zingari.

 War service

 With the threat of war looming, he was activated from the Reserve of Officers in May 1939 and served throughout World War II with the Royal Army Service Corps.
 He landed in Algeria with the First Army in December 1942 and was awarded an MBE in 1943 whilst serving as a Major involved in logistics operations during the North African campaign.
-He ater served in Italy and was Mentioned in Dispatches in 1944.
+He later served in Italy and was Mentioned in Dispatches in 1944.
 He reached the rank of Lieutenant-Colonel before being demobilised in October 1945.